FDA chief says it's his 'greatest hope' that vaccinations start in US on Monday - Local News 8

 The comments from Hahn come the same day that freight trucks carrying about 184,275 vials of coronavirus vaccine departed a Pfizer plant in Portage, Michigan, marking a monumental moment in the US’ response to the deadly pandemic.

-Though the combined 189 boxes of vaccine vials are expected to arrive in all 50 states on Monday, the commissioner noted that before the vaccine can be given to people, US Centers for Disease Control and Prevention Director Dr. Robert Redfield must first accept a recommendation from the agency’s Advisory Committee on Immunization Practices.
+The combined 189 boxes of vaccine vials are expected to arrive in all 50 states on Monday, and people ages 16 and older will be able to receive their first dose of the vaccine now that Dr. Robert Redfield, the director of the US Centers for Disease Control and Prevention, has accepted a recommendation from the agency’s Advisory Committee on Immunization Practices.

 Another 3,900 vials are expected to ship later Sunday to US territories, while an additional 400 boxes packed with approximately 390,000 vials will ship Monday to arrive on Tuesday.